madhumithamadhu1406-cell/JKFLIPFLOP-USING-IF-ELSE/README.md

 <img width="1919" height="1079" alt="Screenshot 2025-11-23 171242" src="https://github.com/user-attachments/assets/13be580f-ba82-44cd-b06b-637fbe298012" />

 **RESULTS**
-The implement of JK flipflop using verilog and validating their functionality using their functional tables
+The implement of JK flipflop using verilog and validating their functionality using their functional tables is verified.